INVERTED CINEMA

 The animated motion picture Shrek stands as a remarkably illuminating narrative, particularly for those seeking to comprehend the concept of the periphery or the margin in symbolic discourse.

 As an upside-down fairy tale, its very structure foregrounds elements traditionally relegated to the fringes, thereby offering a distinct perspective on the dynamics between the established centre and its chaotic periphery.
+The symbolic structure of the narrative is announced within its initial moments, a common characteristic of stories seeking to reveal their deeper thematic concerns.

 This early exposition sets the stage for a comprehensive exploration of the pathology of the margin and the intricate transition between the pathology of the centre and that of the margin.